tybinning/portfolio-upgraded/_posts/2025-09-08-Docker-ComposeYaml.md

 - **Quotation Marks:** Used to clarify possible confusing with YAML syntax
 - **Key-Value Pairs:** indicated using `key: value`
 - Sequences (arrays): Represented by ```key:\\n - value1 \\n -value2```

+**YAML is a superset of JSON**, meaning it contains all the JSON features in addition to added features and commands

+**YAML files serve as blueprints** to define sequences of actions and configurations in an easily understandable format

 ## Benefits of Docker Compose YAML